 Howard L. Clark, Jr. was a director of the Company from 1986 until 1990, and was an advisor to the Board from 1990 to 1993 when he was re-elected as a director.
 He is Vice Chairman of Lehman Brothers Inc. and was Chairman and Chief Executive Officer of Shearson Lehman Brothers, Inc. from 1990 to 1993.
 Prior to joining Shearson Lehman Brothers, Inc., Mr. Clark was Executive Vice President and Chief Financial Officer of American Express.
 He is also a director of The Maytag Corporation, Plasti-Line, Inc. and Walter Industries, Inc. Mr. Clark, Jr. is the son of Howard L. Clark, who is also a director of the Company.
-Lehman Brothers Inc. provides various services to Fund American from time to time.
+Lehman Brothers, Inc. provides various services to Fund American from time to time.
 See "Compensation Committee Interlocks and Insider Participation in Compensation Decisions."

-Robert P. Cochran has been a director of the Company since November 1994.
+Robert P. Cochran has been a director of the Company since 1994.
 Mr. Cochran was a founding principal of FSA and has served FSA in various capacities since 1985.
 He has been President and Chief Executive Officer and a director of FSA since 1990.
 He is also Chairman of Financial Security Assurance Inc. and Financial Security Assurance (U.K.) Ltd. and is a director of White Mountains.
+FSA has been retained by Fund American to manage portions of its fixed maturity investment portfolio.
+See "Compensation Committee Interlocks and Insider Participation in Compensation Decisions."

-Arthur Zankel has been a director of the Company since August 1992.
-He is presently Co-Managing Partner of First Manhattan Co., an investment advisor and broker-dealer.
+Arthur Zankel has been a director of the Company since 1992.
+He is presently Co-Managing Partner of First Manhattan Co., an investment advisor and brokerdealer.
 He has been a General Partner at First Manhattan Co. since 1965.
-Mr. Zankel is also a director of The Travelers Inc. and VICORP Restaurants, Inc. First Manhattan Co. has been retained by Fund American from time to time to perform various brokerage and advisory services.
+Mr. Zankel is also a director of Travelers Group Inc., Travelers Property Casualty Corp. and VICORP Restaurants, Inc. First Manhattan Co. has been retained from time to time by Fund American to perform various brokerage and advisory services.
 See "Compensation Committee Interlocks and Insider Participation in Compensation Decisions."